mentorvikash/microfront/README.md

 ## 🎯 Overview

-This project implements a microfrontend architecture for a High School management system with three main frontend applications:
+This project implements a microfrontend architecture for a High School management system with four main frontend applications:

 - **Shell**: The host application that orchestrates and loads remote microfrontends
 - **Student**: A microfrontend for student-related features
 - **Teacher**: A microfrontend for teacher-related features
+- **Shared UI**: A shared component library that provides reusable UI components (Button, Card)

 The backend consists of two microservices:
 - **Auth Service**: Handles authentication